Arizona Court Records

 - Court orders

-- Identification number of case file or docket numbers
+- Identification number of the case file or docket numbers

 What Cases Are Heard By Arizona Juvenile Court?

-Cases under Arizona juvenile Court jurisdiction fall under two categories:
+Cases under Arizona juvenile Court jurisdiction fall under two general categories:

-Delinquent Youth Cases: a defining feature of cases in this category is that the offenses committed have criminal equivalent under title 13 of the Arizona revised statutes.
-In other words, cases like this face possible diversion to adults criminal courts.
+Delinquent Youth Cases: A defining feature of cases in this category is that the offenses committed have a criminal equivalent under Title 13 of the Arizona Revised Statutes.
+In other words, cases like this face possible diversion to adult criminal courts.
 Examples are violent felonies, assault, etc.

-Note that repeat felony convictions for person’s younger than 14 years in Arizona can lead to subsequent trial at the adult court system.
-It is especially true if the county attorney considers it necessary to protect the community.
+Note that repeat felony convictions for persons younger than 14 years in Arizona may lead to a subsequent trial in the adult court system.
+This may occur if the county attorney considers it necessary to protect the community.

 Who Is Eligible To View Juvenile Records In Arizona?

 Except for dependency cases, all juvenile records pertaining to unlawful conduct are open to the public under Title 8 of the state statutes.
-A Juvenile Court in the state can move to seal a record from public access if it determines that it is in the public’s interest that the record remains private.
-Persons who can access juvenile record include those with legal guardianship rights, probation officers in charge of the case, court-authorized staff, school board representatives, attorneys, judges and anyone or agency with an executive authorization.
+A Juvenile Court in the state may move to seal a record from public access if it determines that it is in the public’s interest that the record remains private.
+Generally, persons who may access juvenile records include those with legal guardianship rights, probation officers in charge of the case, court-authorized staff, school board representatives, attorneys, judges and anyone or agency with executive authorization.

 How To Find Juvenile Records In Arizona

-Juvenile records in Arizona are available at the primary custodian agencies.
+Juvenile records in Arizona are typically available at the primary custodian agencies.
 For example, juvenile court records are available at the Juvenile Department of the county with current jurisdiction on the case.
-Note that juvenile records may not be accessible unless with the presentation of the evidence of legitimate interest.
-It could be in form of an ID or a letter of authority, or a notarized referral.
+Note that juvenile records may not be accessible without the presentation of evidence of legitimate interest.
+It could be in the form of an ID or a letter of authority, or a notarized referral.
 To find a juvenile record, begin by determining where the case was filed.
-Have ready the identification details of the record such as the case file number, the name of the involved juvenile, the county and year of filing.
+Have ready the identification details of the record, such as the case file number, the name of the involved juvenile, the county, andthe year of filing.

 Can You Look Up Arizona Juvenile Records Online?

-No. Arizona juvenile records are not available online like adult criminal history records.
-Except the youth got adjudicated as an adult, that is to say,the juvenile case faced a diversion proceeding.
-Also, if the juvenile got convicted of a felony or certain misdemeanor offenses such as custodial interference, sex offenses, severe traffic violations (driving under influence or driving while intoxicated) and domestic violence.
-The Arizona revised statutes subsection 41–1 750 provide clear guidelines on the availability of records diverted to the adult criminal Court.
+No. Arizona juvenile records are generally not available online like adult criminal history records.
+However, records may be accessible if the youth was adjudicated as an adult, that is to say, the juvenile case faced a diversion proceeding.
+Also, if the juvenile was convicted of a felony or certain misdemeanor offenses such as custodial interference, sex offenses, severe traffic violations (driving under the influence or driving while intoxicated), and domestic violence.
+The Arizona Revised Statutes subsection 41–1 750 provides clear guidelines on the availability of records diverted to the adult criminal Court.

 Do Arizona Juvenile Records Show Up On Background Checks?

-By default, no. Juvenile records remain hidden during a cursory criminal background check.
-The details of these records are however accessible to investigation agencies and employers of critical institutional roles such as childcare, healthcare and the military.
+By default, no. Juvenile records generally remain hidden during a cursory criminal background check.
+The details of these records are however accessible to investigation agencies and employers of critical institutional roles such as childcare, healthcare, and the military.
 Also, if the records have undergone expungement or sealing, they will be invisible during a criminal background check.
 Exceptions to the rule are felony offenses such as murders, kidnappings, rapes, and murders.
-Inclusive of this list his offence against minors.
+Inclusive of this list are offenses against minors.

 How Long Are Juvenile Records Kept In Arizona?

-Juvenile records remain in the custody of the primary record agency until the person listed in the record moves a motion to either have the records sealed or destroyed.
-The difference is that sealed records invisible to the public but visible to all authorised persons or agencies.
-Destroyed records otherwise known as expungement means that the records have been deleted from the legal system and the only available information about the record is a confidential file retained for statistical purposes.
+Juvenile records basically remain in the custody of the primary record agency until the person listed in the record makes a motion to either have the records sealed or destroyed.
+The difference is that sealed records are invisible to the public but visible to all authorized persons or agencies.
+Destroyed records, otherwise known as expungement, mean that the records have been deleted from the legal system, and the only available information about the record is a confidential file retained for statistical purposes.
 The Arizona Revised Statutes subsection 8–349 makes provisions for the removal of juvenile records either by sealing or destruction.
-When a juvenile turns 18 years of age, they can file a motion to have their records destroyed.
+When a juvenile turns 18 years of age, they may file a motion to have their records destroyed.
 The law provides eligibility criteria for the destruction of juvenile delinquency records.
-Excluded from the eligibility list are:
+Excluded from the eligibility list are typically:

 - Using deadly weapons